-Displays approximately how much fuel is in the fuel tank (when the key is in the ON position).
-The fuel gauge may vary slightly when the vehicle is in motion.
-The ignition should be in the OFF position while the vehicle is being refueled.
-When the gauge first indicates empty, there is a small amount of reserve fuel in the tank.
+Displays approximately how much fuel is in the fuel tank.
+The fuel gauge may vary slightly when the vehicle is in motion or on a grade.

 When refueling the vehicle from empty indication, the amount of fuel that can be added will be less than the advertised capacity due to the reserve fuel.